mchotfunk/Coursera-DataScienceSpecialization/Course-Review.md

 The assignments in the class are mostly not directly related to the lecture, so you will have to do a lot of research outside the class.
 But the good point is that, these assignments can help you leverage your skills in data science because you are actually handling real-world problems, with real-world data.

-So my key takeaway is that— if you learn this specialization **with datacamp together**, you will be synergetic since these two MOOC are actually complement to each other.
+So my key takeaway is that— if you are really a newbie to R language, datacamp is your first choice.
+If you are already familiar with R, and hope to **augment your data science knowledge to another level**, learning this specialization **with datacamp together**, will enable you to be synergetic since these two MOOC are actually **complement to each other.**

+---

 ## Difference between coursera and datacamp

-Courses on coursera are taught by videos— you watch several clips, and answer quiz questions or do assignments (projects).
+Courses on coursera are taught by videos— you watch several clips, and answer quiz or complete assignments (projects).
 Datacamp— are taught by interactive process.
-You have many mini self-practice through your learning process.
+You have many mini self-practices through your learning process.

 The **most disadvantage from Datacamp is that**, without handling a real-project, you don’t actually understand how to apply R programming skills in real life — You only learn the syntax.
 Using the analogy of learning a foreign language, you only memorize the vocabulary and don’t know how to use them.
 Without practicing, you will forget these “vocabularies” quickly.

-Hence, the Datacamp has a better tutorial (learning process) and coursera, at least this Specialization, has better opportunities to practice your skills. **If you can utilize these two MOOC together, you will have a better experience and gain the most of it.**
+Hence, Datacamp has a better tutorial (learning process) and coursera, at least this Specialization, has better opportunities to practice your skills. **If you can utilize these two MOOC together, you will have a better experience and gain the most of it.**

 The following is my in-depth reviews of all the courses in this Specialization:

 ## Reviews: